 Instantly, my anger dissipated.
 I didn’t have to reign those thoughts in; they just weren’t there anymore.

 I put my own hand up to the my mirror, hoping they’d see it as “no problem” and left a big gap because I remember feeling that everyone was so close while I was learning to drive.
-In fact, I kept the P-plate on my car for well over the recommended two years.
+(In fact, I kept the P-plate on my car for well over the recommended two years after passing my test.)

 In terms of Friday’s event, nothing actually changed: I nearly had a car crash.
 I was scared for my safety.
 I got angry.
 The driver having a P-plate didn’t miraculously mean I was safer.